 The SCO will prepare a list of eligible recipients and determine the appropriate allocation.
 The SCO will annually apply the current year's formula to available funds from the quarterly auction proceeds (provided by DOF) to determine each eligible recipient's share.
-Each fiscal year, the SCO shall LCTOP apportionments their website post on at: https://sco.ca.gov/ard payments lowcarbon.html.
+Each fiscal year, the SCO shall post LCTOP apportionments on their website at: https://sco.ca.gov/ard payments lowcarbon.html.
 California Department of Transportation LCTOP staff will notify eligible recipients of the amount they are eligible to receive.
 The SCO will also be responsible for distributing the LCTOP funds to eligible recipients based on the list of projects approved by the Caltrans and the California Air Resources Board (CARB).